 Best for Car: InnoGear USB Car Essential Oil Diffuser

 If you’ve ever wished you could make your car smell a little better with the help of essential oils, you’re in luck!
 This portable essential oil diffuser from InnoGear is designed especially for cars—it fits right into your cup holder and can be powered via a USB cord plugged into your car’s auxiliary power outlet (you will need a compatible adapter, but they’re inexpensive).

 This oil diffuser comes in white and black, and its small 50-milliliter water tank lasts about three hours on continuous mode and six hours on intermittent.
 It lights up in seven colors, and the unit will automatically shut off when it runs out of water.
-Reviewers say it’s an amazing car diffuser, as it fits perfectly into a cup holder.
 Plus, it’s quite affordable—a small price to pay for a better smelling vehicle.

 For an oil diffuser that’s easy-to-use and affordable, we love the InnoGear Aromatherapy Essential Oil Diffuser.
 This ultrasonic model is powerful, has a 100-milliliter capacity, and has seven light colors.
 Another budget-friendly option we recommend is the Better Homes & Gardens 100ml Ultrasonic Aroma Diffuser.
 It has a stylish Moroccan scroll-inspired exterior, versatile light option. and automatic shut-off feature.